Best MacBook 2018: We compare the specs and prices of the current MacBook Pro, MacBook Air and MacBook ranges.

 Designed for professional mobile workers in general, and creatives (read: photographers, videographers and digital artists) in particular, the MacBook Pro range is synonymous with power and high performance on the go.

-The most recent MacBook Pro we’ve reviewed is a 2018 MacBook Pro 13-inch, the version with the Intel Core i7-8559U 2.7GHz quad-core CPU, 16GB of RAM and a 1TB SSD.
+The most recent MacBook Pro we’ve reviewed is a 13-inch MacBook Pro, from the 2018 line up.
+This version has the Intel Core i7-8559U 2.7GHz quad-core CPU, 16GB of RAM and a 1TB SSD.
 This represents the best MacBook Pro 2018 configuration with a 13-inch display.

 In both benchmarking and real-world testing it performed well, scoring excellent Geekbench 4 and Blackmagic Disk Tool results and rendering 4K video clips without breaking too much of a sweat.